 Stock the Right Sampling Medium

 First, you’ll want to ensure you’ve got the correct environmental transport medium.
 Choose a line of sampling kits with multiple pre-filled media options, so you can select one that is right for your food safety application.

 For microbiological examination of surfaces for food and dairy products, you'll want to use a Neutralizing buffer.
 This is mostly because of its ability to neutralize the antibacterial effect of disinfectants like chlorine and ammonium.
 This ensures that even after an initial cleaning, bacteria if present, will survive for sampling.

 Tests with a neutralizing buffer can indicate whether sanitation procedures are effective.
 You can also choose a solution of 50% neutralizing buffer and 50% .01% peptone water found in our certain foam-tipped swabs described below.

 You'll want to ensure you’re using the appropriate sampling collection device.
 A number of systems are available for testing environmental surfaces for food safety applications.

 The benefits of foam-tipped swabs like these for food safety testing are their large tip, which increases sample and elution counts, and their rigid paddle-like design which allows for the firm and even application of pressure necessary for adequate sample collection.
 Puritan’s EnviroMax®/EnviroMax Plus® Environmental Sampling Swabs are available sterile or non-sterile with both round and pointed foam tips.

-Food Safety Testing: How-Tos
+Correct Food Sample Testing: Video How-Tos

 Click to Watch: How To Collect an Environmental Sample from a Meat Carcass

 Click here to view additional product videos.
 If you would like more information about food safety testing or which products to choose, please contact one of our knowledgeable product specialists today.